 Bowl Games and Timeline

-The often erroneously made argument from those against a playoff is that it would destroy the tradition of college football.
+The often erroneously made argument from those against a larger playoff is that it would destroy the tradition of college football.
 By tradition, they mean bowl games.
 The bowls are singular and unique to college football.
-Yet I fail to see how a playoff would destroy them.
-There’s a perfectly easy way for a playoff and the traditional bowl games to live in harmony.
+Yet I fail to see how a larger playoff would destroy them.
+There’s a perfectly easy way for an 8 team playoff and the traditional bowl games to live in harmony.
 And here’s how.

 First we have to look at the college football timeline.
 The season starts around Labor Day and ends the second weekend of December with the Army vs. Navy game.
 Bowl games start the following weekend and go until the second Monday of January with the BCS championship.
 Nothing changes.

 And I don’t want to hear anything about how college football can’t change for tradition’s sake.
 Are you kidding me?
-The rules have changed, the conferences have changed, the bowls have changed, the rules have changed (did I already mention that?), the polls and rankings have changed and plenty of other things have evolved as needs be.
+The rules have changed, the conferences have changed, the bowls have changed, the rules have changed again, the conferences have changed some more, the polls and rankings have changed and plenty of other things have evolved as needs be.
 Look at the BCS for crying out loud!
 It changed the whole system!
 College football is no stranger to change, so don’t pretend it is.
-The playoff system proposed here would not change the regular season at all anyway; it’s only the postseason that changes here.
+The playoff system proposed here would not change the regular season at all anyway; it’s only the postseason that changes here, and just slightly.
 The bowl games are untouched and the timeline of the season stays as is.
 This works to everyone’s benefit.

 And now that we have a four team playoff, the only thing this does is creates a fair system for team selection.
 The committee will only have to worry about 3 of the 8 teams (2 at large plus the highest ranked champion outside the Power 5) instead of all of them.
 Every team sees a clear path to start the season: win your conference.

 - Share your thoughts on a college football playoff